al1brn/geonodes/4d/projection_matrix.md

 **Note:** The fourth row of the projection matrix is the direction of projection.
 It is used to compute the orientation of the face.

+## Parameters

+The projection is performed by rotating the 4-vertices according 3 angles:

+1. rotation in the plane XW
+2. rotation in the plane YW
+3. rotation in the plane ZW

+Then, the resulting fourth vector along W axis is ignored.

 ## Sockets

 ### Input sockets